Data-Free Asymptotics-Informed Operator Networks for Singularly Perturbed PDEs: Numerical Experiments

 Figure \ref{fig:case1_comparison} further compares the predicted solution $\widehat{u}_{\varepsilon}$ for one of the test samples using FNO, ComFNO, and eFEONet with $\varepsilon=10^{-4}$.
 FNO shows substantial errors, particularly near the boundary layer, while ComFNO achieves relatively better accuracy but struggles to fully resolve the sharp transitions.
 In contrast, eFEONet, leveraging the corrector function as an additional basis function, achieves the highest accuracy, effectively capturing the boundary layer with minimal error.

-The performance of our method for \( \varepsilon=10^{-5} \) with 100 test function \( f \) samples is shown in Figure \ref{appendix:case1_100}.
+Figure \ref{appendix:case1_100} illustrates the performance of eFEONet for $\varepsilon=10^{-5}$ using 100 test samples of the forcing function $f$ at a resolution of 51.
 The figure on the left shows the input function \( f \), the middle figure shows the ground truth corresponding to the 100 test \( f \) samples, and the figure on the right shows the residuals produced by our method for these 100 \( f \) samples.